jajvirta/jajvirta/TDD-sleep.md

 unfortunate feature of the system) that has made the situation more complicated.

 The unfortunate feature is the fact that our circadian cycle isn't exactly 24 hours.
 It varies individually, but typically it's around 24,5 hours.
 If we could go a free-running sleeping cycle, our daily schedule would shift forward half an hour a day.
-But because we live in a society with fixed schedules and on a planet that has a 24 hour day, we have to force our sleeping schedule to the 24 hour day.
+But because we live in a society with fixed schedules and on a planet that has a 24 hour day (give or take few hours), we have to force our sleeping schedule to the 24 hour day.

+Modern life complicates our sleeping schedules by surrounding us with artificial light.
+The light, especially blue light, signals our brain that it's not the the time

+## Wrapping it all together

+It might come as a surprise to some people but our task of optimizing the sleep schedule didn't include any direct attempts to control the actual sleeping time.
+It's another hidden mystery of the legacy system behind the
+API: we don't know how much sleep each individual person needs.